edgarpf/aws-cda-tips/README.md

  You exceed your maximum allowed provisioned throughput for a table or for one or more global secondary indexes.

 - Query and Scan both support eventual consistent reads.

+- A local secondary index is an index that has the same hash key as the table, but a different range key.

 - 5 local and 5 global secondary indexes are allowed , which gives a maximum of 10 per table.